-On non-uniform (mufti) days pupils are still expected to wear clothing appropriate to a formal school setting.
+On non-uniform (mufti) days, or other special events that do not require the wearing of our regular uniform, pupils are still expected to wear clothing appropriate to a formal school setting.
 Clothing should not be overly "revealing" - very short shorts or skirts are never appropriate for school.